coderefinery/mma/_episodes/02-overview.md

 (cython-example) [bjornlin@lille-login2 cython]$
 ```

-We will make a setup.py file for building the library.
+We will make a `setup.py` for building the library.
 Here is the contents
-of the `setup.py`:
+of the file:

 ```python
 from distutils.core import setup, Extension